snok/drf-openapi-tester/README.md

     tester.validate_response(response=response)
 ```

-If you want to override the `ignore_case` list, or `case_tester`, you can pass
+If you want to override the instantiated `ignore_case` list,
+or `case_tester` for a single test, you can pass these directly
-this directly to the function.
+to the function.

 ```python
 from .conftest import tester